7 INSANE Things You MUST Know About Using Frankincense Essential Oil (WHY it Should Be in Your Home!)

 Would you like more information about using essential oils?
 You'll probably also enjoy The Best Essential Oils for Wrinkles and Scars, What is the Best Way to Diffuse Your Essential Oils, and INSANE Things to Know About Tea Tree Oil and Why It Should Be in Your Home (and many others on the blog).

-Please let me know if you have experienced Frankincense essential oil before!
-I'd love to hear what you think of it!
-Since this is an oil that I kind of shied away from for awhile because it was so "exotic" sounding, and I have had such great experiences with it, I'd sure like to know your thoughts about it too!
+I'd love to hear what you think of Frankincense essential oil-- Since this is an oil that I kind of shied away from for awhile because it was so "exotic" sounding, and I have had such great experiences with it, I'd sure like to know your thoughts about it too!
+Leave a comment in the comments section!

 Hugs & Self-Reliance,

 P.S.
 Please sign up for our newsletter!
-I'll be sending you two free gifts too: They are my eBooks on "How to Relax Using Herbs" and "12 Best Essential Oil Blends."
+I'll be sending you free gifts too: They are my eBooks on "How to Relax Using Herbs" and "12 Best Essential Oil Blends" as well as "How to Get Your Homestead Started No Matter Where You Live."
 I know you'll love these, and they are available only to subscribers!

 I am not a doctor or medical professional.
 The statements found in the article and elsewhere on my website are in no manner, stated or implied, any type of diagnosis, treatment, cure, or prevention for any health problem.
 Please be sure to seek medical attention from a medical professional if you are experiencing a health issue.
 The statements found here are simply my own personal opinion based on experience and study.
 These statements have not been evaluated by the FDA.